The

 history and an ongoing tradition.

-and programs.
-Accordingly, renting the facility is subject to
+sponsored by ArtCentric.
+Accordingly, renting the facility is

-its availability and to activities consistent with the mission
+subject to its availability and to activities consistent with

 The